kohana/orm/guide/orm/using.md

 [ORM::save] checks to see if a value is set for the primary key (`id` by default).
 If the primary key is set, then ORM will execute an `UPDATE` otherwise it will execute an `INSERT`.

-## Finding a object
+## Finding an object

-To find an object you can call the [ORM::find] function or pass the id into the ORM constructor:
+To find an object you can call the [ORM::find] method or pass the id into the ORM constructor:

-	//find user with ID 20
+	// Find user with ID 20
-	$user = ORM::factory('user');
+	$user = ORM::factory('user')
-	$user->find(20);
+		->where('id', '=', 20)
+		->find();
-	// or
+	// Or
 	$user = ORM::factory('user', 20);

 ## Check that ORM loaded a record

-Use the [ORM::loaded] function to check that ORM successfully loaded a record.
+Use the [ORM::loaded] method to check that ORM successfully loaded a record.

 	if ($user->loaded())
 	{
-		//load was successful
+		// Load was successful
 	}
 	else
 	{
-		//error
+		// Error
 	}

 ## Updating and Saving